According the inventor and maker of the TCVJ coupling, a minimum angle of two degrees

 The spherical pantograph bends slightly at one direction to provide the necessary support (force) to the "control" yoke.

-Then, at the rotation angle wherein the three main yokes get coplanar, the spherical pantograph unbends and passes from its "straight" / unloaded condition wherein no support to the "control" yoke is provided.
+Then, at the rotation angle wherein the pivot axes of the first and second main yokes get coaxial, the spherical pantograph unbends and passes from its "straight" / unloaded condition wherein no support to the "control" yoke is provided.

 Then the spherical pantograph bends at the opposite direction to provide the necessary support to the "control" yoke.